Grants + Scholarships

 Marge and Charles J. Schott Scholarship: Established in 2014 by long-time supporters of Catholic education in the Cincinnati area.
 Need and merit-based.

-The Sittenfeld Family Scholarship: This award is given to a non-traditional female student at either campus.
+The Sittenfeld Family Scholar: This award is given to a non-traditional female student at either campus.

 Hazel Mosel Smith Scholarship: Established in honor of Hazel Mosel Smith, mother of Norman Smith, Ph.D., and former Dean of Chatfield College, and awarded to students who are degree-seeking single mothers.
 Preference is given to students at the St. Martin campus.